LeonardoBellan/bassword/README.md

 # bassword

-A lightweight CLI password manager built in Go.
+Lightweight CLI password manager built in Go.
 This is an educational project exploring CLI development and basic cryptography.

 ## Features